jecki/DHParser/README.md

-   In typical digital humanities applications one wants to produce different forms of output (say, printed, online-human-readable, online-machine-readable) from one an the same source of data.
+   In typical digital humanities applications one wants to produce different forms of output (say, printed, online-human-readable, online-machine-readable) from one and the same source of data.
    Therefore, the parsing stage (if the data source is structured text-data) will be followed by more or less intricate bifurcated processing pipelines.